aws-samples/multitenant-sagemaker/README.md

 ![model-approved](./images/model-approved.jpg)
 ![v2-approved](./imagesv2-approved.jpg)

-•	Step 6 : In Step Function, execute Deploy Step Function sm-multitenant-deploy-tenant-statemachine to create and test model end point of the approved version, then update tenant metadata in allTenants DynamoDB table.
+•	Step 6 : In Step Function, execute Deploy Step Function sm-multitenant-deploy-tenant-statemachine to create and test model endpoint of the approved version, then update tenant metadata in allTenants DynamoDB table.
+Follow the Input JSON format below, replacing tenant's name (same as bucket's name, i.e. "ut-101") and tenant's version with your defined tenant's name and the approved modelpackage ARN.

 ![deploy-sfn](./images/deploy-sfn.jpg)
 ![deploy-sfn-input](./images/deploy-sfn-input.jpg)
 ![deploy-sfn-result](./images/deploy-sfn-result.jpg)
 ![allTenants2](./images/allTenants2.jpg)

+•	Step 7 : Once the Deploy Step Function completes successfully, you will find an in-service model endpoint in Amazon Sagemaker Console, under Inference > Endpoints.
+You can further test and validate this endpoint.
+Note that the Deploy Step Function also ensures a success invoke-endpoint.

-•	Step 7 : In case you need to clean up the, in Step Function, execute Delete Step Function to delete tenant resources and update the tenant metadata in allTenants DynamoDB table.
+•	Step 8 : In case you need to clean up the, in Step Function, execute Delete Step Function to delete tenant resources and update the tenant metadata in allTenants DynamoDB table.

 ![delete-sfn](./images/delete-sfn.jpg)
 ![delete-sfn-input](./images/delete-sfn-input.jpg)
 ![delete-sfn-result](./images/delete-sfn-result.jpg)